beroguedou/basmatinet/README.md

 - [x] Train a Deep Learning model with Pytorch.
 - [x] Transfert learning from Efficient Net.
+- [x] Data augmentation with Albumentation.
 - [x] Save trained model with early stopping.
 - [x] Track the training with MLFLOW.
 - [x] Serve the model with a Rest Api built with Flask.
 - [x] Encrypt data client side before sending to the api server to allow confidentiality.
 - [x] Package the application in microservice's fashion with Docker.
 - [x] Yaml for configurations file.
+- [x] Passing arguments anywhere it is possible.
 - [x] Orchestration the prediction service with Kubernetes (k8S) on Google Cloud Platform.
 - [ ] Logging during training.
 - [ ] CI/CD.